Improving measurement error and representativeness in nonprobability surveys: Data analysis

 \section{Data analysis}

 Before proceeding into our empirical investigation we take into account the key findings in \cite{KML}.
-The authors observe that MAE values are higher in opt-in surveys as compared to ABS.
+The authors use the measure Mean Absolute Error (MAE) and observe that MAE values are higher in opt-in surveys as compared to ABS.
 At the subgroup level, MAE values show a distinct pattern in opt-in surveys that is absent in ABS surveys.
 For example, among $18-29$ year-old's and Hispanic adults, MAE values are higher in opt-in surveys, likely due to `bogus-responding'.
 Bogus responding is more prominent in questions regarding government benefits such as social security, food stamps, unemployment compensation or workers’ compensation.
 Large shares of $18-29$ year-old's and Hispanic adults report having received at least three of four such benefits, which is very rare in the true population.
-According to \cite{KML} for opt-in surveys, this ranges between $6\%$ to $11\%$, while the true population incidence is $0.1\%$.
-These insightful findings motivate us to use advanced methods for weighting in opt-in samples in conjunction with measurement error bias-correction.
+According to \cite{KML}, for opt-in surveys, this ranges between $6\%$ to $11\%$, while the true population incidence is $0.1\%$.
+These insightful findings motivate us to use advanced methods for weighting in opt-in samples in conjunction with bias-correction due to measurement differences.
+In the following sections, we describe our data analysis methods.
+All of our codes are available at this website \href{https://github.com/asen123/nonprob}{(weblink).}